zomco/owradar/README.md

-# owr-care-repo
+# owcare-repo
-This repository is mainly for publishing official firmwares and describing apis of OWRCare devices
+This repository is mainly for publishing official firmwares and describing apis of oware devices

 #